CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

 ## What about GitLab?

-We published a related post on how do the same [automated accessibility testing on GitLab using Pa11y CI and Cypress](https://opensource.com/article/23/2/automated-accessibility-testing).
+We published a related post on how to do the same [automated accessibility testing on GitLab using Pa11y CI and Cypress](https://opensource.com/article/23/2/automated-accessibility-testing).